I’m slightly fascinated with the way in which the human body operates.

 And so I started my journey into massage whilst still working in the NHS and gained my Swedish and Sport & Remedial Massage diplomas.
 Learning is never complete and along the way I’ve attended weekend workshops in trigger point therapy, orthopaedic massage and primal movement and gained my Personal Training diploma to help deliver more effective massage to my weekend warrior and fitness clients.

 Working within the Glasgow Treatment Rooms is a fantastic learning environment.
 Collectively, we strive to deliver the best massage therapy services in Glasgow and as a team we’re forever topping up our knowledge and skills to make sure you receive a first-class treatment with every visit.

 Outside of massage I’m a keen sports person, albeit not a very good one!
-Currently loving kettlebell sport, pole dance, yoga, handstands (the struggle!) and BMX biking.
+Currently competing in kettlebell sport and a forever student of hand balancing.

 Maintenance massage and mobility work is so important to keep me doing the things I love for longer; I definitely practice what I preach and I hope that it inspires my clients enjoy more active endeavours and to have fun along the way.

 I’m sure there are many other weird and wonderful facts and stories, but you can always pick my brains at your next visit to the Glasgow Treatment Rooms!

 The treatment rooms is located up on the second floor of The Connal Building, a beautiful old tenement shipping building in the city centre.
 Although being centrally located in the vibrant hustle and bustle of the city centre, it’s a peaceful and quiet location.
 You will feel a million miles away from the streets outside.